Episode 7: From Russia With Love

 Let me take you through the orc chart.

+Marcelec was at the top of the group, giving orders from Moscow.
 In Great Yarmouth, Rusev was his number two, Marcelec's ideas guy, his operations man.

 And Rusev then sets things in motion via his man on the ground, his troop leader, if you will.
+A man called Biza Zambozov, who he and Marcelec sometimes jokingly referred to as Jean-Claude Van Damme.

 That's a reference to the 1990s movie star and Belgian beefcake.
+Zambozov lived in North London, and it was there that he collected four underlings.

-after the hapless yellow comic creatures from the despicable me films.
+who he, Rusev and Marcelec, sometimes disparagingly referred to in their messages as the minions, after the hapless yellow comic creatures from the despicable me films.

 None of them were professional intelligence operatives.
+By day, they had perfectly ordinary jobs.

 A driver, a beautician, a decorator, a lab technician.

+Two of them are women, Katrin Ivanova and Vanya Gaborova, and Zambazov had rather complicated relationships with both of them.
 He and Vanya were naked when they were arrested in bed together.

 So this is him and his girlfriend while his long-term partner, Katrina, was at work at the time.

-And And actually, one of the more absurd things that came out in the trial was that he pretended to both women that he had brain cancer.
+And actually, one of the more absurd things that came out in the trial was that he pretended to both women that he had brain cancer.

-So he sort of was playing them off against each other slightly, but he was also using this entirely fake diagnosis to essentially inveigle them into doing things that they didn't particularly want to do on the basis that he was too sick and that he was going through treatment.
+essentially inveigle them into doing things that they didn't particularly want to do on the basis that he was too sick and that he was going through treatment.

-There was some completely extraordinary evidence where he was shown speaking to one of them on a sort of WhatsApp WhatsApp call and he had wound toilet paper round his head to look like a bandage, sort of as if he had just recently had brain surgery.
+There was some completely extraordinary evidence where he was shown speaking to one of them on a sort of WhatsApp call and he had wound toilet paper round his head to look like a bandage, sort of as if he had just recently had brain surgery.

 You might be thinking, as I am, that all of this is beginning to sound a bit more farcical than threatening, more Keystone cops than Casino Royale.

-Because When I think of what a good spiring probably needs to work, the first things that spring to mind are skill, trust and loyalty.
+Because when I think of what a good spyring probably needs to work, the first things that spring to mind are skill, trust and loyalty.
+If you don't have those, then how can you hope to stay secret?

-Sometimes they seem to be a bit carried away by it all.
+These guys had far too little appetite for discretion.
+Sometimes they seemed to be a bit carried away by it all.

 I think at some points they were sort of surprised by the excitement of it.

 There's a photograph that was shown in evidence of Gaborova using her Ray-Ban spyglasses.
+Sunglasses that have been equipped with a miniature camera.

 You know, she takes a photo of herself in a hotel mirror, sort of selfie in these glasses.